status-im/specs/docs/stable/3-whisper-usage.md

 The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcasted by one or more peers.
 To limit that, both Batch Acknowledge packet (`0x0b`) and Message Response packet (`0x0c`) are not broadcasted to peers of the peers, i.e. they do not follow epidemic spread.

-In the current Status network setup, only Mailservers support message confirmations.
-A client posting a message to the network and after receiving a confirmation can be sure that the message got processed by the Mailserver.
-If additionally, sending a message is limited to non-Mailserver peers, it also guarantees that the message got broadcasted through the network and it reached the selected Mailserver.
+In the current Status network setup, only `Mailservers` support message confirmations.
+A client posting a message to the network and after receiving a confirmation can be sure that the message got processed by the `Mailserver`.
+If additionally, sending a message is limited to non-`Mailserver` peers, it also guarantees that the message got broadcasted through the network and it reached the selected `Mailserver`.

 ## Whisper / Waku bridging